 Sony MDR-7506 – great quality matching and successfully rivaling with Sennheiser HD280 Pro

-Sony MDR-7506 might have a slight edge over Sennheiser HD280 Pro in areas of design and lower weight.
+Sony MDR-7506 (check current price) might have a slight edge over Sennheiser HD280 Pro in areas of design and lower weight.
 This is a great alternative to Sennheiser HD280 Pro when deciding what might be the best podcast headphones for you.